What is sound?

 Will Audicus hearing aids help with tinnitus?

 Yes!
-Audicus hearing aids are FDA-approved, programmable hearing aids.
+Audicus hearing aids are custom programmed hearing aids.
 If someone has mild to severe hearing loss, Audicus hearing aids will help drown out the ringing sounds of tinnitus by making their missing frequencies heard again.
 Not only will Audicus hearing aids provide a mask for people who experience tinnitus, they will also help the wearer have a clearer understanding of all frequencies that they are missing.
 Audicus hearing aids are top-of-the-line.
 Our high-quality hearing aids project clear and crisp sound to help with tinnitus.

 The tinnitus matchbox